Informatievlaanderen/OSLOthema-hulpEnDienstverleningAanGedetineerden/notes.md

   - Definition: An event happening at a certain time and location, such as a concert, lecture, or festival.
     Ticketing information may be added via the offers property.
     Repeated events may be structured as separate Event objects.
+  - ❌ Definitions refers to the term itself.
+  - ❌ "Event" is not the same as Activity.
+Activity is done with a specific purpose (which is what we need in our context).
   - Reusable properties:
     - schema:subEvent
     - schema:superEvent